Back to the Future: The Predictable Return of Donald Trump

 But it was what happened next that revealed so much about this campaign.
 In some polls, Harris registered a post-debate bump.
 But overall, what should have been an overwhelmingly undisputed game-changer, changed nothing.
 To someone who, as a 21-year-old junior press aide, was on the Mulroney bus the day after his knockout debate performance against John Turner – a nonplussed but not dangerously unhinged opponent – and survived the sudden, delirious, mobbing to tell the tale, it was that kind of defining, 10-point swing campaign moment.

-That Harris received no identity-crystallizing, relief-fuelled, gratitude-imbued, irreversible polling advantage from the job she did neutralizing an obvious madman and threat to American democracy based on her debate performance was just one anomaly in a race defined by them, but it said a number of very practical things about this campaign:
+That Harris received no identity-crystallizing, relief-fuelled, gratitude-imbued, irreversible polling advantage from the job she did neutralizing an obvious madman and threat to American democracy based on her debate performance was just one anomaly in a race defined by unprecedented anomalies, and it said a number of very practical things about this campaign:

-1) She wasn’t just running against Donald Trump.
-As we’ve written a number of times over the past eight years, Trump is a symptom, not the problem.
-He is the leading man and public face of the American franchise of a global war on democracy that has taken many forms in the past two decades, most notably via covert operations-enabled narrative warfare, especially in the corruption-infrastructured spread of surveillance-state autocracy posing as right-wing populism described in Anne Applebaum’s recently published Autocracy, Inc.
+1) Harris wasn’t just running against Donald Trump.
+As has become obvious in the parade of dictator love-ins, impeachments, felonies, vulgarities, viral stunts and other democracy degrading content over the past eight years, Trump is a symptom, not the problem.
+He is the leading man and public face of the American franchise of a global war on democracy that has taken many forms in the past two decades, most notably via covert operations-enabled hybrid and narrative warfare, especially in the corruption-infrastructured spread of surveillance-state autocracy posing as right-wing populism described in Anne Applebaum’s recently published Autocracy, Inc.

 Trump’s reinstallation in the White House is really not about going back, it’s about expediting a transition to a post-democracy future.

-3) Donald Trump’s performance as a candidate was not going to be a crucial variable in the outcome of a race that had already become a showcase for democracy-degrading fearmongering, misogyny, racism, mendacity, and other performative propaganda of the type previously only disseminated by candidates in regimes already fluent in the preordained outcomes of authoritarian electioneering, and even they tend to be more circumspect and restrained in deference to the need for a reassuring facade.
+3) Donald Trump’s performance as a candidate was not going to be a crucial variable in the outcome of a race that had already become a showcase for horrifying levels of fearmongering, misogyny, racism, mendacity, and other performative propaganda of a type previously only disseminated by candidates in regimes already fluent in the preordained outcomes of authoritarian electioneering, and even they tend to be more circumspect and restrained in deference to the need for a reassuring facade.

 For Canada, in the immediate term, Trump’s return to power should benefit Justin Trudeau in the same way his last presidency did – as a behavioural foil and deterrent to anyone who sees today’s iteration of right-wing populism as an anger management proxy.
 Then again, if logic and reason were still factors in polling popularity, Trump would be heading back to New York, or to a federal penitentiary.